ddigiorg/pattern-sequence-predictor/README.md

 Divination Machine (DM) is a Machine Intelligence architecture based on intelligence principles of the mammalian neocortex and is inspired by research from Numenta's Hierarchical Temporal Memory (HTM) and Ogma's Feynman Machine (FM).
 Although its name implies the invocation of the supernatural, DM's functionality is obviously mundane.
 Divination Machine:

-- Observes a spatial-temporal sensory-motor input space
+- Observes spatial-temporal sensory-motor input
 - At each moment in time, encodes inputs into sparsly distributed neuron activations
 - Learns spatial and temporal encodings and stores them in memory
-- Predicts a possible future output space based on memories
+- Predicts a possible future output based on memories

 ## Philosophy